rhinzman/2023_Parcel-Viewer/README.md

 # 2023_Parcel_Viewer
  1. Rawan Hinzman
+ 2. Maya Edstrom

 ### Final Project Proposal
-1. The map viewer will serve as a pacrel host to view all land recorc informations
+1. The map viewer will serve as a parcel host to view all land record informations
 2. Data will be obtained from Delta County Michigan Parcel polygon shapefile with all land info is in the attribute table
 3.